IgniteUI/igniteui-documentation/topics/01_General-and-Getting-Started/02_Using_Infragistics_Loader.md

 ## <a id="working-with-mvc-helpers"></a> Working with MVC Helpers
 If you initialize a control through MVC helpers, all dependent resources are loaded automatically.

-The following demonstrates how to use the loader with the ASP.NET MVC helpers:
+The following demonstrates how to use the loader with the %%ProductNameMVC%%:

 **In Razor:**